outdreamer/build-a-cure-1/docs/tasks/to_do.md

     - should show limits of measurability & threshold metrics

   - make diagram for variable accretion patterns

   - finish diagrams for specific concepts, core functions, concept operations, ethical shapes
+  - finish schema for objects
   - finish informal fallacy diagrams: https://en.wikipedia.org/wiki/List_of_fallacies

   - consider using dimensionality reduction as a way to identify abstract patterns & functions to explain common deviations from patterns https://miro.medium.com/max/1659/1*nQrZmfQE3zmMnCJLb_MNpQ.png https://towardsdatascience.com/step-by-step-signal-processing-with-machine-learning-pca-ica-nmf-8de2f375c422

   - use this or similar as example when describing current state of problem solving: https://miro.medium.com/max/462/1*X7dQgs1gsJ0Sktz3t7J21Q.png https://towardsdatascience.com/feature-extraction-techniques-d619b56e31be

   - solution type: balance info asymmetry
   - matching

 # Questions
   - are pathogen receptors/membranes unique enough that you could design a substance to artificially bind with them to deactivate or puncture the membrane without impacting other structures?